Do You Need to Update Your Estate Plan?August 24, 2021 By The Sterling Law Group

 When your intended beneficiaries change, so should your estate plan

-Upon the passing of a loved one, one of the worst things that can happen is bickering and fighting among the family because the estate plan was unclear.
-Should your desired beneficiaries change, or if a change in your life circumstances subtracts or adds new beneficiaries, it is important that your estate plan likewise be updated.
+One of the worst things that can happen is fighting among the family because the estate plan was unclear.
+Should your desired beneficiaries change, or if a change in your life circumstances subtracts or adds new beneficiaries, it is important that your bequest plan likewise be updated.
 This could happen with a falling out with a friend, the passing of a close relative, or the birth or adoption of a child, among other circumstances.

-To ensure that your estate plan accurately reflects your current desires, it is a good idea to revisit your estate plan every couple of years with an attorney and to determine if it still meets with your preferences at that time.
+To ensure that your estate plan accurately reflects your current desires.
+It is a good idea to revisit your estate plan every couple of years with an attorney.
+Determine if it still meets with your preferences at that time.
 Keep in mind that, as reported in Forbes, while California does not have an estate tax, there are other taxes due on both the state and federal level for inherited assets, highlighting the importance of an estate lawyer to help you.

 Contact an Estate Planning Lawyer from Sterling Law Group Today

-If this article has helped you decide that, yes, it is time to update your estate plan, reach out to The Sterling Law Group so that one of our experienced estate lawyers can assist you.
+If this article has helped you decide that, yes, it is time to update your plan for your estate.
+Reach out to The Sterling Law Group so that one of our experienced estate lawyers can assist you.
 Call (916) 790-0852 or go online to book your consultation today.